BigBigDoudou/otoroshi/README.md

   property :quantity, Integer
 end

+# This example won't raise any error
+Example.new(quantity: 42)

-# Those examples raise an Otoroshi::WrontTypeError
+# These examples raise an Otoroshi::WrontTypeError
 # with message: ":quantity is not an instance of Integer"
 Example.new
 Example.new(quantity: 1.5)